csprousers/.github/profile/README.md

 - [feature-showcase](https://github.com/csprousers/feature-showcase): CSPro applications that demonstrate new features introduced at various releases.

 - [workshop-mobile](https://github.com/csprousers/workshop-mobile): Teaching materials for a workshop on data collection using mobile devices.

+Repositories that demonstrate how to interact with CSEntry from other Android applications:

+- [android-csentry-launcher](https://github.com/csprousers/android-csentry-launcher): Launching CSEntry from another Android application.

+- [android-action-invoker-demo](https://github.com/csprousers/android-action-invoker-demo): Executing Action Invoker actions from another Android application.

 Other repositories include: